hunter-teacher-cert/unit_plan-IBCompSci_Lara/README.md

 ### Lessons

-CPU Architecture
+1. CPU Architecture
-Cache Memory
+2. Cache Memory
-Machine Instruction
+3. Machine Instruction
-Secondary Memory
+4. Secondary Memory
-Operating Systems
+5. Operating Systems
-Application Systems
+6. Application Systems
-Number Representation
+7. Number Representation
-Logic Gates
+8. Logic Gates ( 3 parts )

 ### Assesments
 The summative assessment for this unit is an end of unit project that is open-ended task that asks students to produce evidence of synthesis of all the topics in the unit.